tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 	the rule that you cannot spend blood while staked.
 You may enter voluntary torpor while staked and that rule-set takes over from that point forward.
--	<u>When fighting an opponent you can't see, you suffer the penalties for being Blind and they gain the bonus mentioned therein against you.
+-	When fighting an opponent you can't see, you suffer the penalties for being Blind and they gain the bonus mentioned therein against you.
-Expect to constantly be Flanked, Ambushed and attacked from behind.</u>
+Expect to constantly be Flanked, Ambushed and attacked from behind.
--	<u>Path of Asakku and Evil Revelations are not allowed for Player Characters.</u>
+-	Path of Asakku and Evil Revelations are not allowed for Player Characters.

 ### **21. On the Blood Bond**